Lexington Money Laundering Defense Lawyer

 How I Can Help If You Have Been Charged With Money Laundering

 Oakley & Oakley, LLC, has been providing representation to clients accused of money laundering and related criminal cases in Fayette County and throughout Kentucky since 2017.
-I have more than 15 years of experience defending clients in state and federal criminal cases.
+I have nearly 20 years of experience defending clients in state and federal criminal cases.
 I also have a good rapport with local prosecutors and judges, and I am known for my commitment and advocacy.
 Do not risk your entire future by hiring an underqualified, inexperienced lawyer.
 I can help you build a strong defense and undermine the government’s case against you.

 Do You Need To Call A Lawyer If You Haven’t Been Charged With A Crime Yet?